 In today’s global market, following rules about chemicals is key for businesses.
 REACH compliance is a big deal for companies working with chemicals in the European Union.
 It started on June 1, 2007, to protect people and the environment from chemicals.
+Looking ahead, a major revision, the REACH Recast, is expected in late 2025, modernizing the legislation to simplify compliance, digitalize documentation, and strengthen hazard regulations.

 If your company uses more than 1 tonne of a substance a year, you must register with the European Chemicals Agency (ECHA).
 You’ll need to provide detailed information and share your registration number with customers.
 The more you use a substance, the more safety checks you’ll need.
+Under the new rules, these registrations will have a 10-year validity period, after which renewal and completeness checks will be required, potentially leading to revocation for expired or incomplete dossiers.

 Understanding your role in the supply chain is key to following REACH.
 Whether you make, import, use, or distribute substances, you have certain duties.
 For example, Article 32 of REACH says you must share safety info with others in the supply chain.
 This keeps products safe from start to finish.
+The forthcoming Digital Product Passports will further enhance the sharing of chemical compliance information throughout supply chains.

 Key Takeaways